 - 702.103a Tribute is a static ability that functions as the creature with tribute is entering the battlefield.
 "Tribute N" means "As this creature enters the battlefield, choose an opponent.
-That player may have this creature enter the battlefield with an additional N + 1/+1 counters on it." - 702.103b Objects with tribute have triggered abilities that check "if tribute wasn't paid."
+That player may put an additional N + 1/+1 counters on it as it enters the battlefield." - 702.103b Objects with tribute have triggered abilities that check "if tribute wasn't paid."
 This condition is true if the opponent chosen as a result of the tribute ability didn't have the creature enter the battlefield with +1/+1 counters as specified by the creature's tribute ability.